gandooke/JupyterMxNet/README.md

-# JupyterMxNet

-## Configuring Jupyter On Amazon Deep Learning AMI
+# Configuring Jupyter On Amazon Deep Learning AMI

 Using this tutorial you will be able to install and run Jupyter using https on a Amazon Deep Learning AMI.
 AWS now also offers a Ubuntu version of the Deep Learning AMI, most of the following steps are compatible with both versions of the Deep Learning AMI.
-# Launch an EC2 Instance With The Amazon Deep Learning AMI
+## Launch an EC2 Instance With The Amazon Deep Learning AMI

 Launch an instance using the Amazon Deep Learning AMI using the AWS console:
 * https://aws.amazon.com/marketplace/pp/B01M0AXXQB